Guest post by Kristin Louis of parentingwithkris.com

 Remember the importance of prioritizing time with your kids and making time to do simple chores together or plan new adventures to experience.
 This will ensure you have quality time together while making them feel like their lives have a good amount of order.

 As Dr. Kate Truitt puts it, “Self-Havening is a wonderful tool to help children feel calm, release anxiety, and build a positive sense of self.”
 Try this short and effective Daily Self-Havening Practice.
 Dr. Kate has more videos on her YouTube channel and her book Healing in Your Hands is now available as well!

 Meditation is hugely beneficial and has been proven to grow the part of the brain that deals with relaxation.
 This means it helps while you’re doing it and lowers your stress response throughout the day.
 Introducing your children to it while they are young can be a life-changing habit that will set them up for success.
 Yoga is a practice that can combine physical movement with relaxation and breathing techniques, giving you the best of both worlds.
 There are many options, including parent and child yoga, that you can do together.

 5. Practice Gratitude

-By using some of the tips above, you can help your children reset their thinking and implement lifelong habits.
+By using some of the tips above, you can help your children foster resilience and implement lifelong habits.
 Try out a few and see what works best for your kids.